Flugfélag Vestmannaeyja

+Flugfélag Vestmannaeyja was a small regional airline based in the Vestmannaeyjar archipelago.
+It was operational from 1983 until 2010.

 History

-The airline was founded in 1983 to attract more tourists to Vestmannaeyjar and provide services to the inhabitants.
-In 2001 Flugfélag Vestmannaeyja started scheduled flights between Vestmannaeyjar and Bakki, and 30.000 passengers are carried on this flight each year.
+The airline was established in 1983 to provide aviation services for the inhabitants of Vestmannaeyjar and also for tourists visiting the location.
+It operated both scheduled and charter services along with sightseeing and cargo flights.
+It also carried aout all ambulance flights from and to Vestmannaeyjar.

-With the impending opening of a new harbor and ferry terminal close to Bakki airport and with dwindling business the airline has ceased operations as of May 2010.
+In 2001 it started scheduled flights between Vestmannaeyjar and Bakki, and 30.000 passengers were carried on this flight each year.
+With the impending opening of a new harbor and ferry terminal close to Bakki airport and with dwindling business the airline ceased operations in May 2010.

-Destinations

-As of May 2009, Flugfélag Vestmannaeyja served the following destinations: